KannonZenetism/the-red-archive/2012-research-trajectory.md

 ---

-## 🧠 The Intellectual Crucible: A Multi-Vector Analysis
+## The Intellectual Crucible: A Multi-Vector Analysis

-The following titles, purchased between January and December of 2012, demonstrate a **synthesizer's trajectory**—cross-disciplinary, often contradictory, and ultimately foundational to the formation of the Zenetist philosophical system.
+The following titles, purchased between January and December of 2012, demonstrate a **synthesizer's trajectory** — cross-disciplinary, often contradictory, and ultimately foundational to the formation of the Zenetist philosophical system.

-### 🕳️ Esoteric Foundations (Hall, Blavatsky, Bailey, Pike)
+### Esoteric Foundations (Hall, Blavatsky, Bailey, Pike)

 * The Secret Teachings of All Ages — Manly P. Hall
 * The Lost Keys of Freemasonry — Manly P. Hall